purpleteam-labs/purpleteam-doc/local/local-setup.md

 If you can't be bothered with all this work, then use the purpleteam-labs `cloud` environment.
 Head to the [quick-start page](https://github.com/purpleteam-labs/purpleteam-doc/blob/main/quick-start.md).

+If you are using the `local` environment, run through all of the set-up steps in this file and the linked resources.
+Once you have completed the `local` set-up, continue to the [workflow](https://github.com/purpleteam-labs/purpleteam-doc/blob/main/local/local-workflow.md) page to get all of the purpleteam components running `local`ly.

 # purpleteam `local` Architecture

 The following diagram shows how the purplteam components hang together: